-2. The Command and Staff positions will be graded primarily on their performance in their positions and setting high personal standards in everything they do.
-Command and Staff Cadets will receive several tests throughout the school year.
+2. The Command and Staff positions will be graded primarily on their performance in their positions, assigned on-line assignments and setting high personal standards in everything they do.

 3. The following duties provide a general guideline as to the various positions and responsibilities for the leadership positions available at Buena High School JROTC:

 (1) Has overall responsibility for the training, administration, discipline, morale, esprit de corps, and performance of the Cadet Battalion.